skellis46/embodied-camera/embodied-camera-project-overview.md

 - create online resource that collates and annotates scholarly and journalistic articles about relationship between smartphones and our bodies
 - employ dance practices as a strategy to expand understanding of the role and impact of smartphone screens on daily life
 - create and share conversations with industry and disciplinary experts about our bodies and our smartphones
+- create set of 'activities' with the smartphone that up-end or question our moving and bodily relationship to it
 - develop range of public facing (including non-traditional) research outputs
-- develop various writing practices (blog posting and traditional scholarship) that shares key (emergent) ideas and communicates research understandings
+- develop various writing practices (blog posting and traditional scholarship) that share key (emergent) ideas and communicate research understandings
 - something about aesthetic, process-orientated (through creative practice), experiential and ethnographic
+- apply experimental movement practices to examine our dis/embodied relationship to the smartphone
+- use experimental creative practices and ethnography to critically examine sensory experiences of the smartphone device (including non-visual): haptic, kinesthetic, aural ...
+- something about peripheral experiences
+- explore friction or tension generated by using sensate strategies to explore hyper-visuality of smartphone culture

 ### methods